-S1 Ring Count Range: 0 - 255
+S1 Ring Count

+Range: 0-255

-The S1 register contains the number of incoming rings that have occurred.
+The S1 register contains the number of incoming rings.
 If the modem does not answer, and if more than eight seconds have elapsed since the last ring, the count is reset to 0.
-This is a read only register.
+This is a read-only register.